 Next, we illustrate two major advantages of our low-rank orthogonalization method, namely, {\it computational efficiency} and {\it noise robustness}, through synthetic experiments on randomly generated matrices.

-\paragraph{Computational efficiency:} We compare the computation time on GPUs for calculating inexact matrix sign of high-dimensional matrices using Newton-Schulz iterations, low-rank orthogonalization based on Gaussian sketching (Algorithm \ref{alg:r-msgn-1}) and column selection (Algorithm \ref{alg:r-msgn-3}), and truncated SVD.
+\paragraph{Computational Efficiency} We compare the computation time on GPUs for calculating inexact matrix sign of high-dimensional matrices using Newton-Schulz iterations, low-rank orthogonalization based on Gaussian sketching (Algorithm \ref{alg:r-msgn-1}) and column selection (see supplementary materials), and truncated SVD.

-For each $n\in\{1000,2000,5000,10000\}$, we generate 50 random matrices $M\in\R^{n\times n}$, with each entry following the standard Gaussian distribution.
+For each $n\in\{1000,2000,5000,10000\}$, we generate 50 random matrices $M\in\R^{n\times n}$, with each entry drawn from the standard Gaussian distribution.
 We then apply all competing orthogonalization methods to estimate $\mathrm{msgn}(M)$.
-We implement Newton-Schulz iterations as provided in Muon \cite{jordanmuon} with 5 iterations.
-For our low-rank orthogonalization methods, we set $r=0.1 n$ as the input rank parameter, we use command \texttt{torch.linalg.qr} to compute the Q factor, and apply 5 iterations of Newton-Schulz scheme following Muon \cite{jordanmuon} to compute the matrix sign of $Q^TM$.
-In addition, we use command \texttt{torch.pca\_lowrank} for efficiently performing truncated SVD, setting the rank to $0.1n$ for the truncation.
+We implement Newton-Schulz iterations as provided in Muon \citep{jordanmuon} with 5 iterations.
+For our low-rank orthogonalization methods, we set $r=0.1 n$ as the input rank parameter, use command \texttt{torch.linalg.qr} to compute the Q factor, and apply 5 iterations of Newton-Schulz scheme following Muon \citep{jordanmuon} to compute the matrix sign of $Q^TM$.
+In addition, we use command \texttt{torch.pca\_lowrank} to efficient perform truncated SVD, setting the rank to $0.1n$ for truncation.

 We present a comparison of the computation time on GPUs for all competing methods in Figure~\ref{fig:cpu-toy}, and the time distribution of our low-rank orthogonalization method with Gaussian sketching in Figure~\ref{fig:time-distr}.
 From Figure~\ref{fig:cpu-toy}, we observe that our low-rank orthogonalization method significantly reduces computation time compared to Newton-Schulz iterations and truncated SVD.
-Although both truncated SVD and our low-rank orthogonalization exploit low-rank structure for computation, truncated SVD is not well-suited to GPU environments and is therefore slower than the Newton-Schulz iterations.
+Although both truncated SVD and our low-rank orthogonalization exploit low-rank structure for computation, truncated SVD is not well-suited for GPU environments and is therefore slower than the Newton-Schulz iterations.
 From Figure~\ref{fig:time-distr}, we observe that in our low-rank orthogonalization method with Gaussian sketching, the QR decomposition accounts for approximately half of the total time, while the Newton-Schulz iterations and other operations (such as generating Gaussian random matrices and performing matrix multiplications) each make up roughly half of the remaining time.